Mehrangiz Kar

-Mehrangiz Kar (مهرانگیز کار; born 10 October 1944 Ahvaz, Iran), a human rights lawyer from Iran, is an internationally recognized writer, speaker and activist who advocates for the defense of women’s and human rights in Iran and throughout the Islamic world.
+Mehrangiz Kar (مهرانگیز کار; born 10 October 1944 Ahvaz, Iran), a human rights lawyer from Iran, is an internationally recognized writer, speaker and activist who advocates for the defense of women’s rights and human rights in Iran and throughout the Islamic world.
 A common theme in her work is the tension between Iranian law and the core principles of human rights and human dignity.
 She is also author of the book Crossing the Red Line, and an activist of women's rights in Iran.

 Born in 1944 at Ahvaz, in southern Iran, she attended the College of Law and Political Science at Teheran University.
-After graduating, she worked for Sazman-e Ta’min-e Ejtemaii (Institute of Social Security) and published over 100 articles on social and political issues.
+After graduating, she worked for Sazman-e Ta’min-e Ejtemaii (the Institute of Social Security) and published over 100 articles on social and political issues.

 She was one of the first women attorneys to oppose the Islamization of gender relations following the Iranian Revolution of 1979.
 Kar has been an active public defender in Iran’s civil and criminal courts and has lectured extensively, both in Iran and abroad, on political, legal and constitutional reform, promotion of civil society and democracy, and on dismantling legal barriers to women’s and children’s rights.